 Some medical conditions or disability, both physical and mental, are 'notifiable' by the driver to the Driver & Vehicle Licensing Agency (DVLA).
 The DVLA sets out the minimum medical standards and rules for drivers, including conditions that must be

 It is important that the driver and their employer talk about any health condition that could impact on driving, whether they are reportable or not, as you may need to make adjustments to a driver's work activities (short or long term), long before a health condition would be notifiable to the DVLA.
 Common health conditions that may have an impact on a workers ability to drive include

-Where driving is a significant component of your employee's job role, a Drivers Health Assessment helps to ensure that they are fit for driving and that any existing health conditions of medications are not likely to put them, their passengers or other road users and pedestrians at risk.
+Where driving is a significant component of your employee's job role, a Drivers Health Assessment helps to ensure that they are “fit to drive and that any existing health conditions or medication are not likely put them, their passengers or other road users and pedestrians at risk.

 A Drivers Health Assessment could be carried out by a health professional and should include, (but is not limited to)